aoifeturner/AoifeLaunchPad/GenAIExamples/ChatQnA/docker_compose/amd/gpu/rocm/README.md

 - Check the logs if you encounter any issues
 - The monitoring stack provides detailed metrics and dashboards for system performance
 - The GenAIEval benchmark provides comprehensive load testing capabilities
+- **Note:** Nginx is now mapped to port 8080 (not 80) to avoid conflicts with other services.
+Access the reverse proxy via `http://localhost:8080` if needed.